 - Google Analytics Dashboard Plugin for WordPress by Analytify

 Now, all you have to do is to wait before they attach the report to your website.
 It usually takes between a few hours to 24 hours.

 5. View Your Google Analytics Metrics

 After a few hours, you can view your website reports inside your WordPress dashboard.

 Using plugins is the simplest and easiest way to add Google Analytics to WordPress websites.
 Getting the In-dashboard reports of visitors without having to code anything is amazing.
 All you need to do is add a Google Analytics plugin and then you can increase the number of visitors with the right information of number and sources with.

-I hope this tutorial was helpful for you to set up Google Analytics to WordPress website.
+I hope this tutorial was helpful for you in setting up Google Analytics on the WordPress website.
 If you need further help or have any questions, contact us or comment below.